-Leukemia or cancer, affecting the blood and lymphatic system, suffer and dogs.
-This terrible disease affects four-legged pets and it's not always possible for a pet to wrest from the clutches of a disease.
-How does the disease manifest itself, and is it possible to heal the dog from it?
+Dogs also suffer from leukemia or cancer that affects the circulatory and lymphatic systems.
+This terrible disease affects four-legged pets and it is far from always possible for a pet to snatch a disease from its clutches.
+How is the disease manifested, and is there any way to cure the dog from it?

 - Основные сведения 1.
 Basic information